ramner98/linux-booster/README.md

 1.Install with the excellent liquorix kernel

-2.Install with the default kernel of Ubuntu
+2.Install with the default kernel of ubuntu

 You will always have the option to use the tool Grub Customizer which is also installed To replace kernel